-Moving to a new city, town, state/province or country means setting up utilities in another area where your current suppliers may not provide service.
-If this is the case, disconnecting and reconnecting utilities can take a bit of time and juggling to ensure that your lights, heat and other services are functioning.
+Moving to a new city, town, state/province, or country means setting up utilities in another area where your current suppliers may not provide service.
+If this is the case, disconnecting and reconnecting utilities can take a bit of time and juggling to ensure that your lights, heat, and other services are functioning.
 Make a list of all utilities and services you had at your previous location to help you keep track of services you still need to sign up for.

 Collect Your Moving Receipts

-While you move, it`s a good idea to keep all your receipts just in case you`re able to write-off your move.
-So if you haven`t done that yet, now`s the time to gather them together, make notes about what each item is for as wall as any additional information that may be helpful at tax time.
+For any home move, it`s a good idea to keep all of your receipts for moving expenses, just in case you`re able to write off your move.
+If you haven`t done that yet, now`s the time to gather your receipts and documentation and make notes about what each item is for as wall as any additional information that may be helpful at tax time.

 An important step in unpacking, and one that is often overlooked, is to take a home inventory.
 You want to make sure that all your items made it to your new place without damage or loss.
 This is particularly important if you hired movers and may need to make a claim for lost or damaged property.Continue to 9 of 10 below.

 If you purchased moving insurance, and some of your items are missing or damaged, you should submit a claim as soon as possible.
 Under most moving contracts, the mover must acknowledge receipt of a damage claim within 30 days, and they usually have four months to either deny the claim or offer a settlement.
 In the meantime, there may be a limit for how much time you have to get the issue resolved.